 All of us have them at some time, but we do not like to admit it.
 With trillions of creepy crawlies inhabiting our planet, sooner or later we will have an invasion of a pest of some kind.
-We want to get rid of them, but the chemicals out there are not good for us either, so what should we do to get rid of the pests, yet protect our family at time?
-There are time tested natural alternatives to nasty, toxic chemicals.
+We want to get rid of them, but the chemicals out there are not good for us either, so what should we do to get rid of the pests, yet protect our family and pets?
+There are time-tested natural alternatives to nasty, toxic chemicals.
 Here are a few to get you started.

 Fleas and Ticks

 They bug our pets and they bug us too.
 They enter our house as unwanted hitchhikers.
 Flea collars and flea shampoos are highly toxic.
 Some contain neurotoxins to which some people and animals are sensitive.
 Besides, many of them work in the way that natural flea and tick control works, by masking your pet’s smell so that they do not recognize them as a food source.
 According to LivingBetterCBD, cats can also benefit from CBD oil, in the sam manner for catsOthers actually kill those that hitch a ride, but they can also cause skin reactions in your pets.

 Citrus is a natural pest repellent for a number of pests.
 You can purchase citrus commercially, or make your own by pouring boiling water over a lemon, including the lemon skin.
 Let this soak overnight, then sponge over the animal.
 This concoction kills fleas instantly.
 A few drops of lemon oil in water will also work and leave your pet smelling lemony fresh too!
 Adding brewerÛªs yeast, garlic, and apple cider vinegar to your petÛªs food are also effective repellents.
 Garlic is controversial in dogs but your dog would have to eat something like 20 cloves at once to be considered harmful.
 Cedar and Cedar oil can be placed in sleeping mats to repel many types of insects, but be careful, cedar oil can also cause skin reactions in some pets.